 Besides vinegar, there are other items you can find at home that will help you remove paint.
 So, when vinegar or paint remover is unavailable, you can use these items instead.

-Rubbing alcohol can also remove paint, but it effectively eliminates paint from plastic.
-To use this, put some alcohol in the painted area and cover the plastic with plastic wrap.
+Rubbing alcohol can also remove paint.
+To use it, put some alcohol in the painted area and cover the plastic with plastic wrap.
 Allow the solution to soak on the paint for about 30 minutes.

 When the paint finally softens, you can lift the plastic wrap and wipe off the paint.
 Repeat this process to eradicate the paint.

 If you want to remove paint from wood, you can use a wood sander to do the job.
 Sanding can strip away old paint and even the most stubborn.
-Make sure that you use sandpaper to protect the wood surface.
+Use sandpaper when using a sander to protect the wood surface.

 Water and Dish Soap